 Analysing Oracle Exadata

 I've been working on a document recently which describes Exadata and examines its strengths and weaknesses.
-I have uploaded a number of the sections of the document as pages to this site - they are listed as tabs under the Oracle Exadata menu here.
+I have uploaded a number of the sections of the document as pages to this site - start here.